Shipping a Large RF Transmitter System

 Freight Options and Cost Implications

-- FCL (Full Container Load): Cost-effective for large shipments fitting within standard container dimensions.
+- FCL (Full Container Load): This option is cost-effective for large shipments that fit within standard container dimensions.

-- OOG (Out of Gauge): For oversized or overweight cargo exceeding standard container limits; more expensive than FCL.
+- OOG (Out of Gauge): This is suitable for oversized or overweight cargo exceeding standard container limits, but it is generally more expensive than FCL.

-- Breakbulk: For extremely large or irregularly shaped cargo shipped as individual units; typically the most expensive.
+- Breakbulk: This is for extremely large or irregularly shaped cargo shipped as individual units and is typically the most expensive option.

-Weight and dimension thresholds vary by carrier and transport mode.
-Information on this can be found via Shipping International.
+Weight and dimension thresholds vary depending on the carrier and transport mode.
+Contact Shipping International for specific details.

 Material Selection and Protective Measures

-- Include desiccant packs to control moisture and prevent corrosion.
+- Include desiccant packs to control moisture and prevent corrosion, especially for sensitive electronic components.

-- Implement internal bracing to secure components and prevent shifting.
+- Implement internal bracing to secure components within the crate and prevent shifting during transit.

 Labelling Requirements

-- Clearly display "Fragile," "This Way Up," and "Handle with Care" labels.
+- Clearly display "Fragile," "This Way Up," and "Handle with Care" labels on all crates.

 Required Documentation